wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-power-automate-desktop-recording-features/includes/3-web-recorder.md

-To become familiar with the web recorder, follow the presented instructions to develop a web-based flow.
+To become familiar with automating web tasks using the recorder, follow the presented instructions to develop a web-based flow.
 The flow will convert a set amount of USA dollars to euros using the MSN currency converter tool.

 To record the flow:

-1. Create a new desktop flow, select **Web recorder** in the flow designer, and select the web browser to use for the recording.
+1. Create a new desktop flow, select **Recorder** in the flow designer.

+1. When the recorder dialog is launched, select the dots icon of the right side of it and choose the browser you want to use for the automation.

     ![The Specify web browser instance to use dialog.](..\media\web-recorder-instance-selection-dialog.png)